 Prior to founding The Ahimsa Collective, Sonya Shah was the Replication Director at Insight Prison Project and responsible for oversight of the Victim Offender Education Group (VOEG) program in prisons statewide and nationally.
 She is a founding member of Crime Survivors for Safety and Justice with Californians for Safety and Justice.
 Sonya has served on the advisory board for Restorative Justice for Oakland Youth and the board of trustees for the California Institute of Integral Studies (CIIS), where she is an Associate Professor.
 Sonya is actively immersed in seeding restorative justice and trauma healing modalities locally and nationally, and ending the charity-based model of working in “marginalized” communities.
 Her experiences as a survivor of child sexual abuse are critical to her analysis and approach to this work.

 Sonya has been teaching social justice education for 20 years and grounds all of her work in critical pedagogy and a systemic analysis.
 As a group facilitator, Sonya creates learning environments that reflect values of equity; nurture the unique perspective of each participant; build collective and community-based knowledge and agency; and challenges oppressive assumptions and structures.
 She has appeared on various radio programs including NPR, KPFA, KQED and KALW, and has a blog on Huffington Post.

-Project Ahimsa, founded by Sonya Shah in 2015, offers non-punitive approaches to addressing and healing harm through workshops, trainings, circles and writing.
+The Ahimsa Collective, founded by Sonya Shah in 2015, offers non-punitive approaches to addressing and healing harm through workshops, trainings, circles and writing.
 Projects are grounded in a power-with approach and through the lenses of restorative justice, trauma healing, transformative justice and critical pedagogy.
-Project Ahimsa operates under the fiscal sponsorship of Community Works West.
+The Ahimsa Collective operates under the fiscal sponsorship of Community Works West.